Products We've Been Peeling Wrong for Years

-In fact, we’re going to give you some examples of some cases of food that we have peeled badly all our life, together with some advice of how to correct our mistakes.
+In fact, we’re going to give you some examples of some cases of food that we have peeled badly all our life.
+Additionally, we will give you some advice on how to correct these mistakes.

 Use your creativity.
 For instance, you don’t always need to use a knife to peel something.

 1. Get rid of the smell of garlic when you peel it

 If you are used to holding garlic with your hands in order to clean it with a knife, you may have noticed that its smell sticks to your hands almost permanently.

 If you want to clean garlic well, put it in a closed container and shake it.
 With this simple movement, you will achieve your goal much more quickly, comfortably and cleanly.

 2. Put an end to wasting potatoes

 The conventional way of tackling a potato is cold.
 However, due to its toughness and the firmness between the pulp and the skin, it’s not convenient peeling it the way we have always peeled it.

 Instead, slightly cut the potatoes first, and then put them in boiling water.
 After this, you will be surprised at the result, as you will be able to take off the skin of the potato easily.

 How many times have you found eggshell in your food?
 This happens because our hands aren’t as foolproof as we thought they were.